xinweit/Customers/README.md

 'pipenv install flask-SQLAlchemy'
 'pipenv install sqlalchemy'
 'pipenv install psycopg2' or 'pipev install psycopg2-binary'
 -> psycopg2 for production or psycopg2-binary for development and testing
+'pipenv install pyjwt'
+7. In line 10 of the api.py file, for the line app.config['SQLALCHEMY_DATABASE_URI'] = 'postgresql://<owner>:<password>@localhost/customers', input the owner name and password of the 'customers' database.
+For app.config['SQLALCHEMY_DATABASE_URI'] = 'postgresql://postgres:password@localhost/customers', the owner name is 'postgres' and password is 'password'.

 <br>